 One of the most interesting things about this shrub, however, is that the flowers appear from October through to December.

-This means that you’ll be getting blooms in your garden long after most other plants have finished flowering for the year, and it also offers a reliable later source of food for pollinating insects before they head into hibernation.
+This means that you’ll be getting blooms in your garden long after most other plants have finished flowering for the year, and it also offers a reliable late source of food for pollinating insects before they head into hibernation.

 Happy being planted in full sun or partial shade, a full-grown Tea Olive bush can grow up to 15-20 feet tall and equally as wide.